 Instructions

-- Pre-heat the oven to 350F and line a baking sheet with parchment paper.
+- Preheat oven to 350F and line a large baking sheet with parchment paper.

-- In a large bowl, mix together the pecans, buckwheat flakes, pumpkin seeds, sage, thyme, garlic and salt.
+- In a large bowl, mix together the pecans, oats, pumpkin seeds, sage, thyme, garlic and salt.
 Add in the oil and maple syrup and stir until well combined.

-- Spread the granola mixture out onto the prepared baking sheet and pack it down slightly.
+- Spread the granola mixture out onto the prepared baking sheet.

-- Bake for 28-30 minutes, or until the granola starts to brown.
-Do not stir.
+- Bake for 18-22 minutes, or until the granola starts to brown.
+Stir a few times to ensure it doesn’t burn.

 Notes

-- I used pecan halves in this recipe and just pulsed them in the food processor to create a variety of large and small pieces.
-But you can just use pecan pieces or chopped pecans.
-It depends on how chunky you want your granola.
+- I used pecan halves in this recipe and just pulsed them in the food processor.
+You can also just buy pecan pieces, or use whole or chopped pecans.
+I’ve used them all.
+It just depends on how chunky you want your granola.

 - I used fresh sage and thyme in this recipe, but you can also use dried herbs.
 Just reduce the amount by one-third as dried herbs are usually more potent than fresh.

-- This granola will keep at room temperature for 7-10 days, or in the refrigerator for longer.
+- This granola will keep at room temperature for a few days or in the fridge for up to 2 weeks.
 You can also freeze it for up to 3 months.

 I just love the idea of savory granola to add crunch and flavor to a variety of dishes.
 I need this in my life!